JuliaAstro/EphemerisSources.jl/paper/paper.md

 (provided by
 [`SPICEApplications.jl`](https://github.com/JuliaAstro/SPICE.jl/tree/main/lib/SPICEApplications))
-are used to retrieve a description of each kernel's contents, and place that description in the Julia variable's docstring.
+are used to retrieve a description of each kernel's contents, and place that description in the Julia variable's documentation string.
 As a result of this continuous integration workflow, users can use tab-completion and Julia's built-in documentation tools to inspect kernel contents, and download the correct kernel for their application.
 Once each kernel is downloaded and loaded into the SPICE kernel pool with `SPICE.jl`, users can use `SPICEBodies.jl` to idiomatically fetch state vector data at a provided instance in time.

 # Usage

-For detailed usage examples for, consult the common [documentation site](https://juliaastro.org/EphemerisSources.jl).
+For detailed usage examples, consult the common [documentation site](https://juliaastro.org/EphemerisSources.jl).

 # External Packages